Summer Camps

 Camp participants work on an engineering project

-Middle School Summer Engineering Camp (Register Now!)
+Middle School Summer Engineering Camp (Registration Closed)

 June 22 to 26, 2026 | Middle School Students